bsamseth/Goldfish/README.md

 starting point, with all the rules sorted out, basic search in place and a test suite to make sure it all works as expected.

+At this point, the newest version of Goldfish has been substantially revamped and improved in most aspects (see [Road map](#road-map)).

 ## Why Goldfish?

 For some reason, several top chess engines have names of different fish, e.g.